About the fishbone diagram template

 Sub-categories/branches of potential causes

 Sub-categories are placed under each major category.
 These are the possible causes of the problem related to every main branch.
-You can expect multiple insights for your sub-categories; hence there must be thorough brainstorming to ensure you input only the essential details which can support the major category.
+You can expect multiple insights for your sub-categories; hence there must be thorough brainstorming to ensure you input only the essential details that can support the major category.
 The main and sub-categories must have an evident relationship to move forward with the diagram.

 The fishbone diagram template